 During the year under review your company continued to be a dominant player in theCable TV market in Odisha and has continued to consolidate its position in the states ofChhattisgarh Andhra Pradesh and Telangana.

 As on 31.03.2019 the total Cable TV customer base is 429290 (Previous Year:766980) which is a de-growth of 44% growth over previous year.

 With internationally used "Last Mile" model implemented by your Companydigitization of entire CATV subscribers and completion of integration process in the newlyacquired locations the Company is hopeful of continuing growth in the customer base inthe future.

-Over last few years your Company is pursuing infrastructure segment as anothermajor revenue generating stream by leasing out its own infrastructure to corporate clientsfor their communication requirement and has leased out to various corporates a total of 1556kms (Previous Year: 1878 kms) as on 31 March 2018 a reduction of 17 % over the previousyear.
+Over the last few years your Company is pursuing infrastructure segment as anothermajor revenue generating stream by leasing out its own infrastructure to corporate clientsfor their communication requirement and has leased out to various corporates a total of1374 kms (Previous Year: 1556 kms) as on 31 March 2019 a reduction of 12% over theprevious year.

 As no dividend is proposed due to losses so no amount is recommended to be transferredto General Reserve.

 The movement of the share capital during the year under review is as follows:

 |At the beginning of the year i.e. as on April 01 2018 ||304769000 |

 |Equity shares allotted during the year on 22nd May 2018 ||25000000 |